 What is Pre-Registration, and do I have to Pre-Register to attend?

-“Pre-registration” is used to mail or pay your fees online before the event, and has a number of benefits, including lower entrance fees than the General Admission you would pay when you arrive at the site, and the option to purchase Reserved and Dry RV Parking (see Pre-Registration to review all the benefits).
+“Pre-registration” is used to mail or pay your fees in person before the event, and has a number of benefits, including lower entrance fees than the General Admission you would pay when you arrive at the site, and the option to purchase Reserved and Dry RV Parking (see Pre-Registration to review all the benefits).
 Pre-registration is not required to attend Estrella War.
 Registration has information on paying a General Admission entrance fee when you arrive at the event.

 Once I pay my entrance fee may I leave Estrella War and get back in?